Yakima Valley AVA: Vineyards

 The Yakima Valley AVA is home to some of the state's oldest vineyards with nearly every major Washington wine maker securing at least some of their grapes from this appellation.
 Red Willow Vineyard near Wapato stands at the highest point in the Yakima Valley AVA at 1300 ft above sea level.
 The vineyard is known as the primary grape supplier to Columbia Winery.
 It was from this vineyard that winemaker David Lake produced the first Syrah in Washington state.
 Chardonnay is a popular planting in this cool climate appellation with most wine growers preferring a single clonal variety.
-Nearly any grape can ripen at some location within this diverse AVA.
-The most sought after sites are located on the eastern edge of the AVA near Red Mountain, Prosser and Benton City.
+Nearly any grape can ripen at some location within this diverse region.
+The most sought after sites are located on the eastern edge near Red Mountain, Prosser and Benton City.
 Yakima Valley also includes Boushey Vineyard, ranked as one of the top vineyards in Washington State.